The Clarity Crisis: When Everyone's Busy But Nothing Moves Forward

 Welcome to Week 3 of October's "Tricks and Treats" series.
 This week, we're confronting the silent killer of execution: the clarity crisis.

 Imagine a leadership offsite.
-Eight executives, three hours, one strategic planning session.
-The energy was high.
-Everyone contributed.
-The CEO wrapped up feeling energized about the path forward.
+Eight executives gather for three hours in a strategic planning session.
+The energy is high.
+Everyone contributes.
+The CEO wraps up feeling energized about the path forward.

 Two weeks later, the team members who were supposed to execute the strategy can't articulate what they were actually supposed to do differently.